 Use these colorful container garden ideas to add creative bursts of color to your landscape.
-All types of gardening can be adapted to accommodate your container gardening or patio gardening ideas and still offer seasonal produce and flowers.
+All types of gardening can be adapted to accommodate your container gardening and patio gardening ideas.
 Whether indoors or outdoors, from terrariums to teacups, plant pots to barrel planters, there are many creative ways to dress up your greenery, flowers and edible garden plants.

 If your planters will be located outdoors, choose containers based on your decor style and any climate concerns.
-Make sure your container is large enough to hold all of the plants you want to use.
+Make sure your container is large enough to hold all of the plants you want to use (18 to 24 inches in diameter is a good size range to start with).
 A water source should be easily accessible so you can keep up with the watering schedule.

 Plant combinations using the "thriller, filler, spiller" method are the easiest way to make your outdoor planter ideas come to life.

 Anchor the planter with a vertical, architectural-style plant as the "thriller" element.
 Surround it with a medium-height plant as "filler" to fill in additional space and frame the plant.
 Lastly, choose softer plants that tumble out of the edge of the container towards the ground.
 This is the "spiller."

 Use planters to rotate a seasonal array of annuals to punctuate your decor.
 Easily swap out the washed pastels of spring for the sunny yellows of summer.
 Use vibrant reds and oranges for fall.
 Christmas favorites like poinsettias brighten the holiday season.
 Use seasonally appropriate planters for an even more festive touch.

 Arrange a planter collection along a walkway or flanking an entry door for a welcoming burst of color.